PhantomChain/docs/docs/guidebook/core/transaction-lifecycle.md

 # Inside a Transaction Lifecycle: From Client to Blockchain

-All valid Ark transactions begin as user-submitted data and end as immutable history on the Ark blockchain.
+All valid Phantom transactions begin as user-submitted data and end as immutable history on the Phantom blockchain.
 This column outlines the transaction's journey from client to blockchain in general terms.
-While implementation specifics will depend on the platform used to submit the transaction, Ark's extensive SDK coverage ensures that developers experience a unified development workflow across languages and platforms.
+While implementation specifics will depend on the platform used to submit the transaction, Phantom's extensive SDK coverage ensures that developers experience a unified development workflow across languages and platforms.

 ## Serialize

 All transactions are serialized on client applications prior to submission to Phantom Core nodes.
-Every Crypto SDK includes functionality for serializing transactions from raw data into the binary transaction format supported across the Ark blockchain topology.
+Every Crypto SDK includes functionality for serializing transactions from raw data into the binary transaction format supported across the Phantom blockchain topology.
 Look for a `builder` module within your chosen SDK that contains methods to chain data onto the transaction type of your choice.

-Every `builder` module will have a method similar to the JavaScript SDK's `getStruct`, which will return a formatted transaction for submission to the ARK blockchain.
+Every `builder` module will have a method similar to the JavaScript SDK's `getStruct`, which will return a formatted transaction for submission to the Phantom blockchain.
 Use this object, or an array of such objects, to invoke the `transactions.store()` method in your Client SDK.

 No node will accept a transaction without a valid signature from a private key.
 Make sure you invoke the SDK builder's `sign` method on your transaction object using the sender's private key.